oarevalo/BugLogHQ/README.md

 * To install BugLog just unpack the zip file into the root of your webserver.
 BugLogHQ assumes it will be installed on a directory named /bugLog.
 If you want, you can also put BugLog directly on the web root or any other directory.

 **NOTE:** If you want to install bugLog on a location other than the default (/bugLog/), you will need to update the setting `general.externalURL` with the path to where you installed BugLog.
 The path must always end with a "/".
 Examples: "/", "/mybuglog/", "/bugtrackingthingy/", etc.

+**NOTE:** The BugLogHQ webapp requires a CFML engine compatible with at least Adobe ColdFusion 9; however it can receive bug reports from any version of CFML engines (or pretty much anything that can make an HTTP post)

 * Run the corresponding SQL script for your database.
 The script can be found in the `/install` directory.
 This will create the necessary tables.